ben-barks/tubbs-local-helper/README.md

 - Font in PUBLIC -> original font did not work, google font applied and added to PUBLIC
 - MISC folder holds notes, diagrams, supporting data not required for app running

-additional functionality to be added
+additional functionality to be added:

 --> third table for overall index with full join on the tables